tryigit/PlayIntegrityFix/README.md

 The only method to pass the strong test is gsf hook and a lot of knowledge.
 I can't help you with this.

 Telegram: @chinacloudgroup

+I do not share my own projects on github (This project is only for update) So this is a fork.
+You can see whose project I forked in the changelog